 Hi there!
 Hope you’re having a good time.
-As for me, I continue to acquaint you with French culture.
-A year ago I wrote an article about strange French habits.
+As for me, I continue to acquaint you with the French culture.
+A year ago I wrote an article about some strange French habits.
 If you want to read it, please, click here: French people: who are they?
-But today I want to add more about their food habits because after living here some time, I’ve noticed more interesting things.
+But today I want to add more about French food habits because after living here some time, I’ve noticed more interesting things.

 I can’t say that my diet has changed since I moved to France, but nevertheless there is something different here.

 First of all, French people eat three times a day.
-No snacks!
+And NO snacks!
 The most important time to eat is déjeuner.
 Between 12 and 13 o’clock.
-Usually it is some meat with pasta, rice or potato, salad.
+Usually, it is some meat with pasta, rice or potato, salad.
 During any food they drink carbonated water (this is more common in eastern regions of France).
 After that there is a dessert.
 I think French people can’t leave their tables without a dessert.
 One of the popular desserts is yogurt.
 Oh, you should see how many yogurts they have in dairy section in supermarkets.
 Any kind, any flavor, any color…

 Another interesting thing is French apéritif and digestif.
 In any French supermarket you can see a special section with products for appetizers.
 There you can find chips, peanuts, sauces, olives, crackers and so on.
 Usually they drink crémant, this is a sort of sparkling wine that tastes very good.
 Speaking about the wine, in French supermarkets there is a great choice (comparing with other alcohol) of wine from any region of France and from other countries.